China and India welcome Putin's electoral victory; The West calls it “undemocratic” - ExBulletin

 Western powers have rejected the elections, calling them neither free nor fair.

-“This is an incredibly undemocratic process,” said US State Department spokesperson Vedant Patel, citing the crackdown on the opposition and the media.
+“This was an incredibly undemocratic process,” said US State Department spokesperson Vedant Patel, citing the crackdown on the opposition and the media.

 Patel said Putin “will probably remain president of Russia, but that doesn't excuse him from his autocracy.”